Steve-WV/1D-Surrogate/README.txt

 REQUIREMENTS:
  - Cmake version no less than 3.7.2
  - A suitable C++ compiler
+ - OpenMP libraries
  - The linear algebra library Eigen
  - The Boost libraries
+ - The Lapack libraries
+ - The Blas libraries

 Further the code uses the open source C++-package on cubic spline interpolation included in the class spline.h which is from: